md-irohas/geoipcli-go/README.md

 ### Misc

-By default, `geoipcli` halts when it gets an invalid IP address.
+By default, `geoipcli-go` halts when it gets an invalid IP address.
 This is useful to prevent you from making errors in analysis.
 If you want to skip invalid IP addresses, use `-skip-invalid-ip` option.